henrybuilt/jcn/README.md

 # JCON - JSON Component Notation

-JSON is inspired by React, but is much easier to parse and build tools around.
+JCON is inspired by React, but is much easier to parse and build tools around.

 It provides an intuitive way to specify/represent UI components and apps in JSON, allowing you to inject code (JavaScript & CSS currently - soon TypeScript and maybe other languages) as needed.